Hsabonchi/Functional-Programming-Haskell-Ocaml/Ocaml/Lec1.1.md

     4. Functions as first-class citizens.

     ▶ You can write “functional code” in almost any language.
+      ▶  In a pure functional language, every program is just an expression evaluation.

      What is a statically typed?
      A language is statically typed if the type of a variable is known at compile time.